Michael Sfard

-Michael Sfard (מיכאל ספרד; born 1972) is a lawyer and political activist specializing in international human rights law and the laws of war.
+Michael Sfard (מיכאל ספרד; born 1972) is an Israeli lawyer and political activist specializing in international human rights law and the laws of war.
 He has served as counsel in various cases on these topics in Israel.
 Sfard has represented a variety of Israeli and Palestinian human rights and peace organizations, movements and activists at the Israeli Supreme Court.

 Life and work

 Michael Sfard was born in 1972 in the Rehov Brazil public housing complex in Kiryat HaYovel, Jerusalem.

-Sfard is the grandchild of Holocaust survivors.
+Sfard is the grandchild of Holocaust survivor Zygmunt Bauman.
 His parents had been expelled from Poland for their involvement in the University of Warsaw student uprisings against the Communist Government in 1968.
 When he was five, his family moved to an apartment building in Ma'alot Dafna that was home to many journalists.

 Sfard completed a law degree (LLB) at Hebrew University of Jerusalem.

 He was a reservist for the Israeli Defense Forces (IDF) in the Gaza Strip while at law school.
 He served in the Nahal Brigade of the IDF, mostly in Lebanon, as a military paramedic.
 According to Sfard, before his reserve duty in Gaza, he believed "left-wing soldiers" should agree to patrol the Palestinian territories "to stop bad things from happening" rather than be conscientious objectors.

 While serving in Gaza his views changed, and in a later reservist session, Sfard became a conscientious objector and spent three weeks in military prison due to his refusal to serve as escort for Israeli settlers in Hebron.
 He was released from the army in 1994 and attended a course on Jewish-Arab encounters at Neve Shalom.
 He started his legal apprenticeship with Avigdor Feldman in 1998 and worked with him for several years as an attorney.